Student project and volunteer opportunities

 For an early 2018 start - or sooner if you don't need to apply for a Research Training Program scholarship or equivalent

 Please find further information here.
-Applicants should send a written expression of interest, including CV and statement of results, to Holly by 25 September 2017.
+Applicants should send a written expression of interest, CV and academic transcript, to Holly by 25 September 2017.
 Holly can also be contacted with any enquiries.

 Masters and Honours: Research Projects